FailAcademy/learning/wdp-vancouver/_lessons/week-03/04a-sass.md

 ## Lab Activity

-We’ll implement the following Sass enhancements in your second projects:
+This afternoon, we’ll implement the following Sass enhancements in your Project 2 websites:

 - Media query helpers
-- Basic themeability, using Sass variables
+- Basic theme-ability, using Sass variables
 - Separating your styles into Sass partials
-- Sass compilation using Gulp
+- Sass compilation, minification, and auto-prefixing using Gulp

 ---